- Create locations, sub-locations, policies, and custom lists

 - If the pending change list includes modifications for lists that are both accessible and not accessible to the tenant administrator, the tenant administrator cannot deploy any of these changes.
 This includes changes associated with lists they are allowed to access.
 To deploy these changes, the tenant administrator must contact an ETP super administrator.

-After you assign specific locations, policies, and custom lists to a tenant administrator, as a super administrator, you can filter data in your view to see what’s visible to a specific tenant administrator.
+After you assign specific locations, sub-locations, policies, and custom lists to a tenant administrator, as a super administrator, you can filter data in your view to see what’s visible to a specific tenant administrator.
 For more information, see Show data available to a tenant administrator.